-SVD - convert an image sequence (stack) to a set of component maps using singular value decomposition (SVD) procedures.
+SVD - convert an image sequence (stack) to component maps using singular value decomposition (SVD) procedures.
 When accessed from this menu item, the input must be an AXIS format binary file stack (.ncb).
+SVD Stack fit CGO curve fit polarization fit

 Typically the input stack consists of a set of images prepared on an optical density (OD) scale with careful alignment.
 The reference intensities at each energy of the stack are extracted from user identified reference spectra (.txt, read from disk), which are interpolated / extrapolated as needed to match the stack energies.
-The user is prompted to either (i) provide a .par parameter file which contains a list of the reference spectra, or, (ii) identify the filenames of the individual reference spectra, and, if desired, save a list to a .par file.
-This is helpful in cases where the same set of reference spectra might be applied to a number of different stacks, containing the same species.
+The user is prompted to either read the list of reference spectra from a .par parameter file, or, after identifying number and filenames of the individual reference spectra, write the list to a .par file.
+This is helpful in cases where the same set of reference spectra might be applied to a number of stacks.